-Whether it be a combustion engine or electric motor, its power output refers to the product of rotation speed (measured in revolutions per minute) plus torque.
-Expressed in Newton meters (Nm), torque refers to the motor’s pulling power.
+Whether it be a combustion engine or electric motor, mechanical energy power output refers to the product of rotation speed (measured in revolutions per minute) and torque.
+Expressed in Newton meters (Nm), torque describes the motor’s pulling power.

 This accounts for the fact that two motors with the same power output can behave differently and feel very different to the driver.
-A sports car delivers performance that can’t be compared to that of a large truck, even if they both have equally powerful engines in terms of output!
+A sports car delivers a performance that can’t be compared to that of a large truck, even if they are both equally as powerful in terms of motor output!

-Manufacturers can’t just claim the power output of a motor: it’s measured during a testing process, illustrated by changes to the torque depending on rotation speed.
+Manufacturers can’t just claim the motor output: it’s measured during a testing process, illustrated by changes to the torque depending on rotation speed.
 The value used by automotive manufacturers generally refers to the maximum power output measured.
 It’s expressed in watts (W), and, more generally, in kilowatts (kW).

 “Horsepower” historically refers to the power output of a car engine, and dates back to the late nineteenth century.
 It’s a way of expressing the power output in a more literal way by equating it to a workload that people can understand.
 Horsepower, sometimes abbreviated to PS (German for “Pferdestärke”), therefore refers to the power output generated by a horse in order to lift a 75 kg weight one meter high in one second.
 Under the metric system, it is equal to around 736 W.

-So the power output of a car motor can be stated interchangeably in either kW or PS.
-The R135 motor in New ZOE, for example, generates output of 100 kW, i.e. 135 PS — hence the name!
-Its torque is now improved at 245 Nm, versus 225 Nm for the R110 motor launched in 2018, to make the car more dynamic in situations when acceleration is needed, like when passing or merging into highway traffic.
+So the motor output of an electric vehicle can be stated interchangeably in either kW or PS.
+The R135 motor in ZOE, for example, generates a motor output of 100 kW, or 135 PS — hence the name!
+Its torque is now improved at 245 Nm, compared to 225 Nm for the ZOE’s R110 motor launched in 2018, to make the electric vehicle more dynamic in situations when acceleration is needed, like when passing or merging into highway traffic.

 The role of a motor is to create mechanical energy out of another form of energy.
 So its power output is derived from its maximum energy transformation capacity.
-In the case of an electric car, its power output depends on the size of its motor (its volume) and the wattage of the incoming current.
-So the battery’s storage capacity and the power electronics that drive the motor affect its power output.
+In the case of an electric vehicle, its power output depends on the size of its motor (its volume) and the wattage of the incoming current.

 Power output is also a result of yield, i.e. the quantity ratio of incoming electricity supplied to outgoing mechanical energy delivered.

-The maximum power output does not directly affect the range of an electric car, since driving style has the greatest impact on the motor’s consumption.
+That’s said, the maximum power output does not directly affect the range of an electric vehicle, since driving style has the greatest impact on the motor’s consumption.
+It is not, therefore, a question of the most efficient electric car motor, but rather the most efficient driving behavior.
 For example, sharp acceleration will mean a spike in electricity consumption.
 Periods of high-speed driving also draw on the battery significantly.
 The higher the speed, the more energy is needed to sustain it.

 Conversely, relaxed driving keeps instant consumption down and makes regenerative braking more effective.
 This is the principle behind eco-driving, which is one of the best ways to increase the range of an electric car.